Frequently Asked Questions About the Center for Information Systems & Technology

 Yes.
 The Information Systems & Technology program offers aid for both domestic and international students in the form of fellowships, which are competitive and merit based and reduce the total cost of tuition.

 The application process for international students is the same for domestic applicants.
-Prospective students can begin the application to CGU at , creating an account, and completing the application and submitting the required $80 application fee.
+Prospective students can submit their online application to CGU at admissions.cgu.edu/apply with the required $80 application fee.
 You will need to complete/provide:

 - Online application

 - Current resume or curriculum vitae (CV)